Our rating(3.2/5)

 Card machines

-AIB Merchant Services offers different card machines for stationary, portable and mobile use.
+If there’s one thing I like about AIB Merchant Services, it’s their wide range of card machines for stationary, portable and mobile use.

-Mobile card machines are wireless models that work anywhere with a 3G network connection or WiFi.
-These are the mobile terminals offered by AIBMS:
+Increasingly, businesses prefer mobile and portable card machines.
+They are wireless models that work anywhere with a 4G network connection or WiFi.
+AIBMS merchants can choose between these mobile terminals:

-Clover Flex: White, glossy handheld touchscreen terminal with various apps and functions that can be added to make it a self-sufficient checkout.
+Clover Flex: This is a bestseller among Clover terminals, so the model has recently been improved with a larger screen.
+The white, glossy handheld touchscreen terminal has various apps and functions that can be added to make it a self-sufficient checkout.

-This can also be used as a portable card machine within a WiFi base on your premises.
-All Clover devices can integrate so you, for example, have a desktop setup with a Clover Mini tablet, supplemented with a portable Clover Terminal for table service.
+It can also be used as a portable card machine within a WiFi base on your premises.
+All Clover devices connect so you, for example, have a desktop setup with a Clover Mini tablet, supplemented with a portable Clover Flex for table service.

 Clover Flex is one of the more popular choices of AIBMS.

-Verifone V240m: Modern card machine with multiple connectivity options, a touchscreen and physical PIN pad below the 3.5” colour touchscreen.
+Verifone V240m: This is a modern card machine with multiple connectivity options, a touchscreen and physical PIN pad below the 3.5” colour touchscreen.

-The V240m model has a rear camera which can be activated to scan barcodes and coupons, but this function may require certain software to work.
+Like the PAX terminal, V240m has a rear camera which can be activated to scan barcodes and coupons, but this may require certain software.

 Photo: AIBMS